"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 While there are standard calculations that are often used when determining some of these non-economic damages in a wrongful death award, some will be based on many unique factors, including:

 All damages must be fully supported in a wrongful death claim.
 Consequently, it is often necessary to get the assistance of skilled financial professionals to help determine what compensation would be fair and adequate depending on all the variables.
 You will also need an experienced attorney to provide legal insight, conduct the investigation, and put all the pieces of your case together.
-Kucher Law has a team of highly rated lawyers that can help you.
-Call today at (929) 274-8000.
+Kucher Law Group has a team of highly-rated lawyers that can help you.
+Call today at (929) 563-6780.

 The circumstances surrounding the accident or incident that claimed the life of the deceased will determine who pays compensation to the surviving family members.